 Rollins Pass Photos

 After more than a decade in active operation, Corona Station Photography found a new home under the auspices of Preserve Rollins Pass since the two organizations’ goals go hand-in-hand: documenting the majesty of Rollins Pass in an effort to help preserve the prehistoric and historical records for the next generation.

 We’re hard at work on another book about Rollins Pass and the Moffat Tunnel!
-We’d love your help curating Rollins Pass photos: with museums, research centers, and other resources running with reduced hours due to COVID-19, this allows us to reach out more widely to those who might have family stories and photographs.
+We’d love your help curating Rollins Pass photos: with museums, research centers, and other resources running with reduced hours these days, this allows us to reach out more widely to those who might have family stories and photographs.
 What if spring cleaning your closet or attic could result in seeing your name and family photograph(s) in print?

 At our first book launch event held Saturday, May 12, 2018 for Rollins Pass, we announced the creation of The John Trezise Archive for Rollins Pass Imagery.
 This is the world’s largest collection of Rollins Pass imagery that is crowd-sourced, completely searchable and available to the public through partnerships with requesting museums/libraries, and secured from loss.